JWP Consulting GK

 STAGING_HOST_NAME.onrender.com,www.projectifyapp.com,api.projectifyapp.com

-I set FRONTEND_URL to be https://www.projectifyapp.com, as this environment variable only exists for cosmetic purposes.
-That is, it’s used for inserting full URLs into backend-sent emails.
+I set the FRONTEND_URL address to be https://www.projectifyapp.com, as this environment variable only exists for cosmetic purposes.
+This address is only used for inserting links to Projectify into emails that the Projectify backend sends.

 PostgreSQL migration steps